On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Parseval's identity and consequences

 On the other hand, applying directly Brascamp-Lieb inequality we obtain

-Therefore, the estimate we obtain applying Brascamp-Lieb inequality to the Fourier transforms is better than the one we obtain applying Brascamp-Lieb inequality to the functions itself whenever $c_j\geq\frac{1}{2}$ for every $1\leq j\leq m$. \end{remark}
+Therefore, the estimate we obtain in Corollary \ref{cor:UpperBoundParsevalAndBrascampLieb} applying Brascamp-Lieb inequality to the Fourier transforms is better than the one we obtain applying Brascamp-Lieb inequality to the functions itself whenever $\frac{1}{2}\ls c_j\ls 1$ for every $1\leq j\leq k$. \end{remark}